The following are based on family stories from clients that we have helped.

 By Monday morning Liz had identified that two of those homes had vacancies and would be willing to offer placement to Giuliana.
 Liz contacted Tony who went and visited the two homes.
 After visiting the homes Tony had a further discussion with Liz on the phone and he decided to take one of the placements.
 Giuliana moved in on Tuesday.

-Senior Moves is able to assist people who need to find an Residential Care placement urgently.
+Senior Moves can help people to find an Residential Care placement urgently.